nelsonbarbosa19/posts-app/README.md

 # Posts App

-A React application that demonstrates best practices in React development, state management, and API integration.
-The application was built from scratch with the intention to give a small demonstration of the latest versions of libraries and React technologies that I have used throughout my career.
+Posts App is a React application where users can inspect posts and their associated comments.
+This project was built to demonstrate best practices in React development, state management, and API integration.
+The application was created from scratch to showcase modern libraries and React technologies that I have utilized throughout my career.

 The project focuses on demonstrating React best practices and modern technologies, rather than complex styling and layout (though the app remains fully responsive) or creating a large number of screens.